okaysalmon/ISOK/README.md

 🧩 Installation

 Copy the entire OSIK folder into your Godot 4.5 (or later) project.
+**Edit: I’ve updated it to follow the standard addon setup.
+Place the OSIK folder in res://addons/OSIK.
+If you’re unsure, check the file locations in the demo.**

 When adding a new node, you’ll see OSIK in the node list, select it just like any other node.